By Nick Garza

 That’s how renters insurance works: No matter where you’re renting, having this coverage can make a huge difference in your ability to recover financially if your belongings get damaged or stolen.

-What makes renters insurance really special is that it’s easy to transfer coverage as you move, and it’s shockingly affordable – $12-$15 a month on average¹.
-So, for the price of a large pizza, you could rest easy knowing that if something happens to your things, repairing or replacing them won’t wipe out your savings.
+What makes renters insurance really special is that it’s easy to transfer coverage as you move, and it’s shockingly affordable – as little as $10 a month¹.
+So, for the price of a pizza, you could rest easy knowing that if something happens to your things, repairing or replacing them won’t wipe out your savings.

 Plus, renters insurance helps protect your stuff from way more than you might think.
-Here are a few ways that help spell out how this coverage works:
+Here are a few ways that help spell out how this coverage works. lt's important to note that in most of these cases, losses would be paid up to the limits of your renters insurance coverage and would be subject to the pollcy deductible.

 It doesn’t take a break-in at your rented home or apartment for theft to occur.
 If you leave your laptop in your car and someone breaks in and steals it, your computer will be covered.
-In fact, USAA Renters Insurance covers personal property loss anywhere in the world.
+In fact, USAA Renters Insurance covers personal property loss anywhere in the world2.
 So, if your luggage gets stolen at the airport, it’s covered, too.

 Floods can make a mess and cause a lot of damage, as recent natural disasters have shown.
 What’s worse is that normal homeowners insurance doesn’t include flood coverage — it has to be purchased separately.
 But USAA’s Renters Insurance covers flood-related damage at a fraction of what homeowners would have to pay for the same coverage.
 In the case of severe weather or even an overflowing washing machine or dishwasher, your damaged gear will be covered.
 (Note: USAA is special in that flood isn’t always included as a covered peril with renters insurance contracts, so if you shop elsewhere, be sure to ask about this.)